 Autism is a lifelong developmental disability.
-It is the result of a neurological condition which affects how the brain processes information, particularly how you communicate and interact with the world.
+It is the result of a neurological condition which affects how the brain processes information- in particular, it can affect communication and social interaction.

 There are approximately 700,000 people in the UK with autism, more than 1 in 100 people.
 People from all nationalities and cultural, religious and social backgrounds can have autism, although it appears to affect more men than women.

 The exact cause of autism is still unknown.
 However, research suggests there is no single cause but rather a combination of genetic and environmental factors which account for changes in brain development.